zhongliangxie/Socket2/README.md

 # Socket2
-a samll c# socket wrapper for unity
+a small c# socket wrapper for unity